 32. Staff working in mission political affairs components produced a variety of political analysis documents, including analytical reports, code cables, strategy papers and notes to file.
-Staff survey respondents reported that conducting these analyses accounted for the greatest amount of their time of all activities they engaged in, as shown in Figure 4 below.
-This was followed by monitoring of the political situation in the country and reporting on key political events to senior mission or UN headquarters leaders.
+Staff survey respondents reported that conducting these analyses accounted for the greatest amount of their time of all the activities that they engaged in, as shown in figure IV.
+This was followed by monitoring of the political situation in the country and reporting on key political events to senior mission or Headquarters leaders.

+Figure IV

-Figure 4: Mission political affairs staff reported conducting political analysis as the activity they spent most of their time on\ direct support to SRSG's good offices other coordination and liaison
+Mission political affairs staff reported conducting political analysis as the activity they spent most of their time on reporting monitoring of political situation strategy and programming political analysis direct engagement in political processes direct support to SRSG's good offices other coordination and liaison

-\ This "word cloud" figure lists the different types of activities typically undertaken by mission political affairs staff.
-The bigger the font, the more often it was mentioned by mission staff survey respondents as an activity they engaged in.
+Note: The word cloud in the figure shows the different types of activities typically undertaken by mission political affairs staff.
+The bigger the font size, the more often it was mentioned by mission staff survey respondents as an activity that they engaged in.
 "Political analysis" was the most frequently reported activity (by 55 out of 136 respondents).

-Source: OIOS staff survey
+Source: OIOS staff survey.